 The Romans are the first to mention the use of silver in a book known as Pharmacopoeia, which was written in 69 BC.
 This book was a collaboration of healing materials that were found throughout the empire of Rome.
 A century later in his book Natural History (Latin: Naturalis Historia, 77AD), Pliny the Elder talks about silver as a "powerful bactericide" long known for its health-giving properties.
 He has the use of silver mixed in plasters and then wrapped around wounds.
 It was considered "extremely effective" in the closing of wounds.
 Roman intuition proved to be correct.

 Modern Western medicine recognizes silver as the most effective anti-microbial agent, natural or otherwise.
 During the 19th century, silver was first applied beyond home remedies and utilized in practical medicine.
 Silver was used in the treatment of skin ulcers and eye treatment.
 In fact, the use of silver as an anti-microbial was used extensively until after WWII when manufactured antibiotics started to become widespread.

 Today, silver is still used for its anti-microbial properties in healthcare products ranging from bandages to burn care treatments— almost any product where infection control is critical.
 The majority of Americans are first exposed to silver at birth, when silver nitrate eye drops are used to prevent infection.
-One of the new uses for silver is in the footwear industry.
-Most notably is silver’s use to destroy embarrassing foot odor.
+One of the new uses for silver is in the footwear industry; most notable is the use of silver to destroy embarrassing foot odor.